Controlled and Uncontrolled Components in React

 }

 In this example, we have created a simple contact form, and you’re pretty familiar with this.
-And we didn’t have used states and any library to create this form, so this very simple form we have created.
+We didn’t use states and any library to create this form, so this very simple form we have created.

-There are basically two types of form components: Controlled and Uncontrolled components
+There are two types of form components: Controlled and Uncontrolled components

 Controlled Components React

-Generally, form elements like <textarea>, <submit>, <select> etc. maintains their own state and updates the states by itself as per user input.
-But we want that form element and form values should be controlled by React is known as controlled component.
+Generally, form elements like <textarea>, <submit>, <select>, etc. maintain their state and update the states by themselves as per user input.
+But we want the form element and form values should be controlled by React is known as the controlled component.

-In controlled component, we need to use states to hold the values, and update it when the value gets changed.
+In the controlled component, we need to use states to hold the values and update it when the value gets changed.

 For example,